Meghanachowdhary/QST_week2_assignment/README.md

 This project explores the problem of **quantum state reconstruction**, where the goal is to recover an unknown quantum **density matrix** using measurement data.
 Unlike standard machine learning problems, this task comes with strict physical requirements, which makes it both challenging and interesting.

-In this work, I use a **Transformer-based machine learning model** under the **Classical Shadows framework** to reconstruct quantum density matrices that are not only accurate, but also physically valid.
+In this work, I use a **Transformer based machine learning model** under the **Classical Shadows framework** to reconstruct quantum density matrices that are not only accurate, but also physically valid.
 The project places strong emphasis on enforcing physical constraints, maintaining numerical stability during training, and ensuring that the results can be reproduced reliably.

 ---